n8n-io/n8n-docs/docs/data/binary-data.md

 ### Nodes

-There are three key nodes dedicated to handling binary data:
+There are three key nodes dedicated to handling binary data files:

-- [Read/Write Files from Disk](/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite/) to read and write files to/from the machine where n8n is running.
+- [Read/Write Files from Disk](/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite/) to read and write files from/to the machine where n8n is running.
 - [Convert to File](/integrations/builtin/core-nodes/n8n-nodes-base.converttofile/) to take input data and output it as a file.
 - [Extract From File](/integrations/builtin/core-nodes/n8n-nodes-base.extractfromfile/) to get data from a binary format and convert it to JSON.